aspnet-contrib/AspNet.Security.OpenIdConnect.Server/README.md

 ## Samples

+The samples found [in the current project](./samples/) directory always target the latest ASP.NET Core releases and are mainly meant to ease its testing.

 **Official samples targetting ASP.NET Core 1.0 RC1** can be found on [aspnet-contrib/AspNet.Security.OpenIdConnect.Samples](https://github.com/aspnet-contrib/AspNet.Security.OpenIdConnect.Samples).

 **Looking for something simpler?** Don't miss **[OpenIddict](https://github.com/openiddict/core)**, the **simple and easy-to-use OpenID Connect server for ASP.NET Core 1.0** based on AspNet.Security.OpenIdConnect.Server and ASP.NET Identity.